-From the perspective of an individual consumer, i.e., for a specific house, Figure 22 indicates that one must upgrade at least two SEER points to be assured of savings.
+From the perspective of an individual consumer, i.e., for a specific house, Figure 22 indicates that one must upgrade at least two SEER points to be assured of savings (one may require a two-SEER point upgrade from the 13 SEER code minimum and two-to-four if considering an upgrade from a unit that exceeds the minimum).
 From the regulatory perspective, i.e., across all houses in a climate zone, the answer appears to be that even upgrading two SEER points will not necessarily assure savings.
 From both points of view, SEER is a more reliable predictor of relative efficiency in cooler climates than in warmer climates.

-5.11 SEER as a Predictor of Residential Cooling Peak Demand
+5.12 SEER as a Predictor of Residential Cooling Peak Demand

-QUESTION 4: How effective is SEER as a predictor of expected cooling peak demand and demand savings in single family residential applications?
-See Figures 23 and 24 on the following pages.
+QUESTION 4: How effective is SEER as a predictor of expected cooling peak demand and demand savings in single-family residential applications?
+See Figures 23 through 26 on the following pages.